liya2017/axon-docs/docs/getting-started/for-contributor/storage.md

 <img src={useBaseUrl("img/for-contributors/Fig1 overall architecture.png")}/>

-*Figure 1.
-A high-level view of Axon’s overall architecture and the location of the storage module*
+<p class="axon-anno">Figure 1.
+A high-level view of Axon’s overall architecture and the location of the storage module</p>

 The purpose of this article is to introduce the basics of Axon's storage module and how the decoupling mechanism works.
 Some implementation details and code examples will be given as well.